Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/helpful-resources.md

 description: Helpful resources for developing New Horizons addons
 ---

+## Schemas Are Your Friend

+The [schemas](/schemas/body-schema) are the best place to go for up-to-date info on what you can do with New Horizons.

+They're automatically generated directly from the code, so they're always up-to-date.

+You can also use them to get autocomplete and tooltips in your code editor.

+### JSON Schemas

+JSON schemas are automatically supported by VSCode, so you can get autocomplete and tooltips for the schemas, just specify it using `$schema` in your JSON file.

+You can get the URL to the schema by clicking the "View Raw" button on the schema page.
+Copy the link and paste it into your `$schema` field.

+### XML Schemas

+If you're using VSCode, you can use the [XML addon](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) to get autocomplete and tooltips for the schemas.

+You can get the URL to the schema by clicking the "View Raw" button on the schema page.
+Copy the link and paste it into your `xsi:noNamespaceSchemaLocation` field.

 ## Reloading Configs In-Game

 It can get annoying when you have to keep closing and opening the game over and over again to test changes, that's why New Horizons has a "Reload Configs" feature.